-Because there is often not enough evidence to fully evaluate a belief or claim, scientists also cultivate tolerance for uncertainty.
+cultivate a tolerance for uncertainty.
 They accept that there are many things that they simply do not know.
 For example, it turns out that there is no scientific evidence that receiving an allowance causes children to be more financially responsible, nor is there any scientific evidence that it causes them to be materialistic.
 Although this kind of uncertainty can be problematic from a practical perspective-for example, making it difficult to decide what to do when our children ask for an allowance-it is exciting from a scientific perspective.
-If we do not know the answer to an interesting and empirically testable question, science may be able to provide the answer.
+If we do not know the answer to an interesting and empirically testable question, science, and perhaps even you as a researcher, may be able to provide the answer.

-- People's intuitions about human behavior, also known as folk psychology, often turn out to be wrong.
+- People's intuitions about human behaviour, also known as folk psychology, often turn out to be wrong.
 This is one primary reason that psychology relies on science rather than common sense. - Researchers in psychology cultivate certain critical-thinking attitudes.
 One is skepticism.
-They search for evidence and consider alternatives before accepting a claim about human behavior as true.
+They search for evidence and consider alternatives before accepting a claim about human behaviour as true.
 Another is tolerance for uncertainty.
 They withhold judgment about whether a claim is true or not when there is insufficient evidence to decide.

-- 1. Practice: For each of the following intuitive beliefs about human behavior, list three reasons that it might be true and three reasons that it might not be true: - 1.
+- 1. Practice: For each of the following intuitive beliefs about human behaviour, list three reasons that it might be true and three reasons that it might not be true: - 1.
 You cannot truly love another person unless you love yourself. - 2.
 People who receive "crisis counseling" immediately after experiencing a traumatic event are better able to cope with that trauma in the long term. - 3.
-Studying is most effective when it is always done in the same location.
+Studying is most effective when it is always done in the same location. - 2.
+Watch in part or in full the following video, in which psychologist Scott Lilienfeld talks about confirmation bias, tunnel vision, and using evidence to evaluate the world around us: